 Our second recommendation applies to the management of roadside vegetation during construction work and during the operational phase, to reduce collision risks.
 A gap of five meters between the road edge and tree foliage significantly decreased the activity levels of several species across the three different guilds.
 Our appreciation of study sites suggests that this effect could be due to higher primary productivity when vegetation is higher and closer to the road.
 If less primary biomass is available to insects, foraging opportunities for bats decrease, and so does their density (Threlfall et al., 2012).
-It is however controversial to recommend cutting trees at road sides, because this decision will engender habitat loss in numerous taxa, especially in large-scale impacted areas such as linear transport infrastructures.
+It is however controversial to recommend cutting trees at road sides, because this decision will engender habitat loss for numerous taxa, especially in large-scale impacted areas such as linear transport infrastructures.
 Opening habitat at road edges also creates suitable foraging grounds for birds of prey for instance (Morelli et al., 2014), and will increase their collision probability.
 It is possible to make these open verges less attractive by converting them to gravel surface (Kociolek et al., 2015), but this will eliminate plant habitats.
 In our results, hard edges also led to higher rates of MRE in the zone at collision risk.
 Another possibility for the management of vegetation is thus to only cut a certain number of trees and clear shrub layers periodically (a frequent practice in French Mediterranean forests to prevent fires) to reduce primary production and to allow bats to navigate between trees rather than above the asphalt.
 The local management will thus depend on the biodiversity stakes of the area.
 In areas of high stakes, reducing vehicle speed limit could be an efficient solution, but this was not tested on bats to our knowledge.

 Finally, our results allow us to provide insight on a low-cost mitigation measure that has been popularly proposed to reduce collisions at secondary roads: hop-overs.
 They consist in planting tall trees at each side of a road to help bats increase their flight height and cross safely (Limpens et al., 2005).
 Screens can be added at each side of the road to prevent bats from crossing at low height.
-(Christensen et al., 2016) already found that this measure could be ineffective to help many species crossing roads safely, as many individuals will just fly around screens to cross.
+Christensen et al., (2016) already found that this measure could be ineffective to help many species crossing roads safely, as many individuals will just fly around screens to cross.
 Based on our results, we expect that planting tall trees next to roads will create new foraging grounds, increase bat density and encourage individuals to fly in the zone at collision risk if trees are planted very close to the road, as it is often recommended (Christensen et al., 2016; Voigt and Kingston, 2016).
 We therefore expect more collision risks with hop-overs than without, and their use without other measures such as speed reduction should be prohibited until their efficacy is proven.

 Limits of the study and perspectives